Antonhansel/DroneTracker/README.md

 Open a socket.io connexion to send and recieve data:

 **Sending orders**

 Basic commands available:

-	land, takeoff, forward, backward, up, down, rotateLeft, rotateRight, stop and recover (Send this after a crash when LEDs are red)
+	land, takeoff, forward, backward, up, down, rotateLeft, rotateRight, stop and recover (Send this after a crash when LEDs are red).

 Sent as:

 ```socket.emit(command);```

 Change speed:

 ```socket.emit('speed', speed); //send -1 to go slower, 1 to go faster```

 **Recieving data***

 Upon recieving 'navdata' event, the socket data will contain a navigation data object.
 Upon recieving 'frame' event, the socket data will contain a raw png buffer showing the front camera view.
 Add 'data:image/png;base64,' at the begining to display it in a browser for example.